Our camp will be an open space where children and people with disabilities are explicitly welcome.

 Sleeping: The tent area is located on a meadow.
 It may be possible to park a camper/caravan in the car park near the camp.

-We ask the people running the workshops to consider language as a barrier and to be available for questions.
+There are no offers in easy language.
+However, we ask the people running the workshops to consider language as a barrier and to be available for questions.